French Cabin Creek Recreation Area

 Find the unofficial French Cabin Creek swimming hole near Cle Elum, WA.
 Get directions, access notes, and essential safety tips for a safe visit.

-Location Details
+Location

-Tucked into the folds of the Wenatchee National Forest in Washington's Central Cascades, French Cabin Creek is the kind of swimming spot that feels like a secret even when you're standing in it.
-Fed by Cascade snowmelt, the water runs crystal clear and bracingly cold, threading through a corridor of old-growth conifers before pooling into two distinct swimming holes that reward the visitors willing to seek them out.
+Tucked into the folds of the Wenatchee National Forest in Washington's Central Cascades, French Cabin Creek is the kind of swimming spot that feels like a discovery even when you're standing in it.
+Fed by Cascade snowmelt, the water runs clear and bracingly cold, threading through a corridor of old-growth conifers before pooling into two distinct swimming holes that reward the visitors willing to seek them out.
 This is an unofficial site — no ropes, no lifeguards, no concessions — just raw Pacific Northwest wilderness doing what it does best.

 Getting here is part of the experience.
 The route takes you down a dirt road and across a rickety bridge that feels like a passage into another era, one tied to the early settlers who once worked this remote stretch of the Cascades.
 That historic charm lingers in the landscape.
 Once you arrive, the forest closes in around you in the best possible way — towering conifers filter the light into shifting green patterns on the water's surface, and the air carries the clean, resinous scent of pine mixed with the cool breath of the creek.
 Wildlife is a genuine presence here, not a background detail.
 Keep your eyes open and your voice low.